gonfeco/tf4slurm/TUTORIALS/MNIST_TUTORIAL/MNIST-03/README_SynchronizationProblems.md

 # PROBLEMS WITH WORKER SYNCHRONIZATION

-In MNIST-03 an Asynchronous Distributed training was implemented.Some problems raise about the way that the training finished that user should be aware.
+In MNIST-03 an Asynchronous Distributed training was implemented.Some problems raise about the way that the training finished that user should be aware:

 In line 71 of DeepMNIST_DistributedTRAIN.py we use the StopAtStepHook for stopping the training loop.
 User can pass to the hook two different inputs (that are mutually exclusive):

 	- num_steps
 	- last_step

 TensorFlow by default uses num_steps but our script uses last_step instead.

 A bad behaviour when uses num_steps in the StopAtStepHook was detected: